-- An elevated risk estimated by the AnteCancerM test does not mean that the patient will develop prostate, colorectal cancer or melanoma during their lifetime.
-Also, a moderate or lower risk does not mean that the patient will not develop the diseases.
+- An elevated risk estimated by the AnteCancerM test does not mean that you will develop prostate, colorectal cancer or melanoma during your lifetime.
+Also, a moderate or lower risk does not mean that the probability of developing the diseases is zero.

-- AnteCancerM test is patient-specific and does not assess the risk of the patient’s family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.
+- AnteCancerM test does not assess the risk of the your family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.

 - AnteCancerM does not analyze rare pathogenic mutations in prostate, colorectal and melanoma genes that significantly increase the risk of developing the cancers.